 In accordance with the indenture trust agreements, the allowance for credit losses is estimated and established by increasing restricted cash when private loans are disbursed and additional provisions as may be required.
 Loans are charged against the allowance when the loans are 180 days delinquent and the indenture trustee may withdraw funds from the restricted cash accounts.
 Recovery of amounts charged off are credited to the allowance for credit losses.
 The allowance for credit losses is estimated and based on management's evaluation of the loan portfolio, including such factors as the volume and type of loans outstanding, past loan loss experience, and general economic conditions.
-Federal student loans are federally guaranteed up to 97% of the principal and interest balances.
+Federal student loans are federally guaranteed ranging from 97% to 100% of the principal and interest balances.
+No provision for loan losses is deemed necessary for the federal loans and the allowance for credit losses is based entirely on private loans.